KhoaDao03/5725Project/README.md

 ## Overview
 This document provides a comprehensive list of all changes made to implement Adaptive Smart Replay (ASR) in OpenAurora which based on PostgreSQL Database Management System.
 Thus, you will find both PostgreSQL and OpenAurora code in this repo.

+Specifically, you can think of this repository as having three layers.
+At the base is the original PostgreSQL code.
+On top of that sits the OpenAurora code, which extends PostgreSQL with its LogDB/Smart Replay architecture.
+My changes for Adaptive Smart Replay (ASR) are applied within the OpenAurora layer, adding a new adaptive controller and related hooks while keeping the underlying PostgreSQL and core OpenAurora logic intact.

 **Total Files Changed**: 10 (2 new files, 4 modified files, 4 new documentation files)
 **Total Lines Added**: ~700 code +  documentation